-We are exposed to risks associated with changes in interest rates, as the interest rates on our revolving lines of credit and term loans may vary with the federal funds rate and SOFR (and, previously, LIBOR).
-As of October 31, 2023, we had outstanding debt for an aggregate carrying amount of \$2.6 billion.
+We are exposed to risks associated with changes in interest rates, as the interest rates on our revolving lines of credit and term loans may vary with the federal funds rate and SOFR.
+As of October 31, 2024, we had outstanding debt for an aggregate carrying amount of \$2.6 billion.
 We have entered, and in the future may enter, into interest rate swaps to manage interest rate risk.
-Effective February 1, 2023, the base interest rate on our credit agreements was converted from LIBOR to SOFR.

 Our ultimate realized gain or loss with respect to interest rate fluctuations will depend on interest rates, the exposures that arise during the period and our hedging strategies at that time.
-As an example, if interest rates were to increase or decrease by 1% or 100 basis points, the quarterly interest expense would not have a material impact, based on average debt outstanding, after consideration of our interest rate swap contracts, during the fourth quarter of fiscal 2023.
+As an example, if interest rates were to increase or decrease by 1% or 100 basis points, the quarterly interest expense would not have a material impact, based on average debt outstanding, after consideration of our interest rate swap contracts, during the fourth quarter of fiscal 2024.
 Refer to Item 1A.
 Risk Factors - "We are vulnerable to interest rate risk with respect to our debt." and Note 5.
 Financing Arrangements for further information.